M.A., M.Phil, and Ph.D., Yale University

-Friedman is the author of Covert Capital: Landscapes of Denial and the Making of U.S. Empire in the Suburbs of Northern Virginia (University of California Press), winner of the Stuart L. Bernath Book Prize from The Society for Historians of American Foreign Relations for 2014 and recipient of Honorable Mention for the Spiro Kostof Book Award from the Society of Architectural Historians for 2015.
+Friedman is the author of Covert Capital: Landscapes of Denial and the Making of U.S. Empire in the Suburbs of Northern Virginia (University of California Press), named a best scholarly book of the decade by The Chronicle of Higher Education, winner of the Stuart L. Bernath Book Prize from The Society for Historians of American Foreign Relations and recipient of Honorable Mention for the Spiro Kostof Book Award from the Society of Architectural Historians.

-Covert Capital: Landscapes of Denial and the Making of U.S. Empire in the Suburbs of Northern Virginia (University of California Press, 2013)
+Covert Capital: Landscapes of Denial and the Making of U.S. Empire in the Suburbs of Northern Virginia (American Crossroads Series, University of California Press, 2013)

 "The Fabric of Spying: Double Agents and the Suburban Cold War," in Making Suburbia: New Histories of Everyday America, eds.
 John Archer, Paul J.P.
 Sandul and Katherine Solomonson (University of Minnesota Press, 2015).